 5. Learn Python to prepare for a successful career switch to data science

 If you are interested in switching careers to data science, you can prepare yourself for success by becoming trained in the Python programming environment.
 The best way to do this is through an industry focused and recognised certification program such as the Institute of Data’s data science & AI vocational training courses.
 These programs teach you how to use Python to solve data related business problems and develop your practical Python skills to get you job ready for a career in the data industry.

 Learning to use Python for data science will give you a competitive advantage in your data science career change and the best thing about Python is that it’s easy to use and easy to learn!

 Some additional tools to prepare you for an intensive data science program designed to accelerate your data career are available.
 You can bulk up your Python muscles before starting your data science training using the following resources:

 - DataCamp – learn via interactive video modules

 - CodeAcademy – learn via collaborative online modules

 - The Python Tutorial – learn via comprehensive written modules

-The ability to use Python for data processing, mathematical and statistical analysis, machine learning, automation and visualisation is quickly becoming the industry standard and the most sought after skill by recruiters and employers looking to hire data professionals in 2020.
+The ability to use Python for data processing, mathematical and statistical analysis, machine learning, automation and visualisation is quickly becoming the industry standard and the most sought after skill by recruiters and employers looking to hire data professionals across industry sectors.